 - Serious Business: He insists on bringing his A-game no matter the situation, for he believes that doing otherwise is showing contempt to your opponent; whether they even have a chance against his A-game is a separate matter.
 When Ash brings out Butterfree as his final Pokémon in their match, having not used a single Legendary, he demands to know if Ash is taking him seriously and actually trying to win.

 Sinnoh: Lily of the Valley Conference Top 4.

 - Achievements in Ignorance: The reason her Eevee can switch forms at the drop of a hat is that Molly misunderstood how Eevee's branching evolution worked in the first place.

-- Badass Adorable: Molly displays potential in becoming a successful Pokémon trainer during her battles with Misty and Brock, and manages to complete her trainer license by the end of the Hoenn arc, and even reaches the semi-finals of the Lily of the Valley Conference.
+- Badass Adorable: Molly displays potential in becoming a successful Pokémon trainer during her battles with Misty and Brock, manages to complete her trainer license by the end of the Hoenn arc, and even reaches the semi-finals of the Lily of the Valley Conference.

 - Become a Real Boy: Eevee turns into a real (shiny) Eevee thanks to a little help from Mewtwo.

 - Expy: Eevee shares the same shapeshifting powers as Vee.

 - Grew Beyond Their Programming: Eevee started out more like the other imaginary Pokemon the Unown created for Molly to battle with, but a number of factors led to her becoming more similar to the Unown-spawned Beasts.

 - Multiform Balance: Eevee can turn into any of her evolutions at any time.
 Even Sylveon, which until the Cosmic Retcon following 4Ever, didn't even have an official type.
 In fact, Sylveon is the reason why the Cosmic Retcon created the Fairy type in the first place, as due to a Time Crash, she was present at the creation of the world and Arceus decided to do a Sure, Let's Go with That.